 G-III Apparel Group Investor Alert: Kaplan Fox Investigates G-III Apparel

-/EIN News/ -- NEW YORK, Dec.
-01, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of G-III Apparel Group Ltd. (“G-III” or “Company”) (NASDAQ: GIII).
+NEW YORK, Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of G-III Apparel Group Ltd. ("G-III" or "Company") GIII.
 Click here to contact us.

 If you acquired G-III securities and would like to discuss our investigation, please contact us by emailing pmayer@kaplanfox.com or by calling (646) 315-9003 or our toll free number 1 (800) 290-1952.